Lutetium-Vanadium/cargo-playground/README.md

 It has the following options and flags:
 ```
  -g, --gui                 Indicates the editor is a GUI based
  --no-w                    Do not pass -w flag when opening GUI editor
  -n, --name <name>         The name of the playground.
 By default it is
                            generated from the current timestamp
  -e, --editor <editor>     The editor to open the project in.
-By default it
+By default
-                       is taken from the VISUAL env variable.
+                           it is taken from the VISUAL env variable.
  -a, --args <args>...
 Args to be given to be supplied to the editor.
+ -t, --template <template> A dependency to take examples from as a base
+                           for main.rs.
+Same format as dependencies.
 ```

 It also takes a list of dependencies in the following formats: